sheetal2506/PERSONAL-PORTFOLIO-WEBPAGE/README.md

 I added media queries to ensure the page adapts gracefully across different devices.
 On smaller screens, the layout shifts to single-column mode, text sizes decrease, and spacing is adjusted for readability and usability.

 Conclusion
 This portfolio site demonstrates my skills not just in coding and UI design, but also in crafting a coherent, polished user experience.
 It serves as a central hub to showcase my projects, connect with potential employers or collaborators, and reflect my personality as a developer.
-The result is a minimal, effective, and highly responsive portfolio that is easy to navigate and visually compelling—built entirely with native web technologies
+The result is a minimal, effective, and highly responsive portfolio that is easy to navigate and visually compelling—built entirely with native web technologies.

+#Output

 <img width="1289" height="548" alt="Image" src="https://github.com/user-attachments/assets/e0773fe4-b92b-4c92-ae67-5a6a6e4d974a" />
 <img width="1283" height="567" alt="Image" src="https://github.com/user-attachments/assets/61f8a168-3164-4960-84e5-2f99c101d9fd" />